thephpleague/omnipay-sagepay/README.md

 ### Form completeAuthorise

 To get the result details, the transaction is "completed" on the user's return.
-This wil be at your `returnUrl` endpoint:
+This will be at your `returnUrl` endpoint:

 ```php
 // The result will be read and decrypted from the return URL (or failure URL)